Vulturu1/PoleTool/README.md

   Generates a Make Ready Notes excel sheet which is typically submitted alongside a strand map in Monday.com.
 - ### Generate Verizon Application
   Generates a Verizon Pole Application excel sheet which is formatted such that it can be submitted to Verizon right away.

+# How To Use
+Using the PoleTool is simple and straightforward.
+Let's dive in!